AthLEAD Advantage Sports League (AASL)

 • Camaraderie and pride to represent their school community.

-SDCALi introduces them to possible career opportunities in the fitness, health and sports career fields.
+AASL introduces them to possible career opportunities in the fitness, health and sports career fields.

 If you are interested in learning more information or to sign up for the league.
 Click on the button below.